pantheon-systems/documentation/source/content/guides/drush/06-drush-aliases.md

 You can create strict control policies for your Drush aliases.

-1. Create a file called `policy.drush.inc`, and place in in the `.drush` folder of your home directory.
+1. Create a file called `policy.drush.inc`, and place it in the `.drush` folder of your home directory.
 You can create a new file or use the example policy file in Drush’s `examples` folder to get started.

-  If your live site is associated with multiple domains, Pantheon will select an arbitrary one to include in the alias file that you download with Terminus.
+  Pantheon will select an arbitrary domain to include in the alias file that you download with Terminus if your live site is associated with multiple domains.
 In some instances, it can cause problems in Drupal if the wrong URI is used, and Drush will not allow you to override the URI value in the alias with a command line `--uri` option.

 1. Use a `hook_drush_sitealias_alter` function in `policy.drush.inc` to change the URI for your specific Pantheon site to avoid editing the generated Pantheon aliases file every time it is downloaded: